Light Modules with SunLike LEDs For Places where Color Matters

 SunLike LED modules provide light similar to sunlight.
 Considering the full-color spectrum of the SunLike LED colors in the products being lighted are shown with full-color fidelity.

 Reduced blue makes the light from a SunLike LED module better for eye health and reduces disruption of the circadian cycle.
 Blue-rich light suppresses melatonin and enhances dopamine, serotonin, and cortisol production.
 Wavelengths of 460–480 nm are more effective compared to monochromatic light of 555 nm in phase-shifting the human circadian clock.

 Seoul Semiconductor is First in the World to Receive Low-Risk Eye Safety Certification for its natural light SunLike LED

 Eye Safety certification is a rating based on safety from analyzing the LED wavelengths.
 Blue light can be beneficial to mental health and it can be damaging to the eyes.
-Blue light has a mood altering effect and can reduce Seasonal Affect Disorder.
-At the same time, there is some evidence energetic blue light is damaging to some retinal cells thus contributes to AMD and eye fatigue.
-Sunlike LEDs have reduced blue output so is less destructive to the retinal tissue.
+Blue light has a mood-altering effect and can reduce Seasonal Affect Disorder.
+At the same time, there is some evidence energetic blue light is damaging to some retinal cells thus contributing to AMD and eye fatigue.
+Sunlike LEDs have reduced blue output so are less destructive to the retinal tissue.

 SunLike received the RG-1 grade in Eye Safety certification with its natural light LED.
 The RG-1 grade is granted to a safe light source for which there is no biological risk, even if our entire lives were spent exposed to the light source.